This tier list focuses on individual units. If you want something more advanced, you can check out our Auto Chess Strategies Tier List!

 Good tank but very low damage.
 Use him to get the Undead synergy in Knight strategies.

-Great single-target damage, but unimpressive outside of Assassin strategies.
+Great single-target damage, but unimpressive outside of Assassin strategies (and great inside Assasins).
 She is squishy, but the Elf synergy could help.

 The ability deals very decent AoE damage.
 Put him in a corner to ensure that he hits as many units as possible (and for protection).
 His major problem is that he deals very little DPS, which means he generates his mana very slowly.
 Putting him on the front lines is not an option - he'll die before he casts his ability.
 The best solution is to combine him with Crystal Maiden in the late game in Mage Strast.